Your Bradford cash position depends on supplier credit your accounts package never sees

 Exactly what you get

 You get the management view your accounts package cannot give: live cash and supplier-credit exposure, true cost per line after break-bulk and carriage, real margin, and a cash-flow forecast that knows about your tied-up stock.
 QuickBooks or Xero keeps the statutory accounts, so nothing risky is rebuilt.
-This layer draws on your inventory management software and ERP (Enterprise Resource Planning) software for stock and costing, and pushes its numbers into business intelligence dashboards so the owner sees cash and margin without opening a spreadsheet.
+This layer draws on your inventory management software and ERP (Enterprise Resource Planning) software for stock and costing, and pushes its numbers into business intelligence (BI) dashboards so the owner sees cash and margin without opening a spreadsheet.

 How to choose a developer in Bradford